AdirAkhavan/popcorn_palace_typescript/README.md

 ![Project Logo](./ERD.png)

 ## Note:
-Due to lack of time, unit tests were only implemented for the movies resource, and not many e2e tests were implemented.
+Due to lack of time, unit and e2e tests were only implemented for the movies resource.
 Most testing was done manually using Postman.

 ## Running the Project